mvolkmann/rust-tokio/README.md

 # rust-tokio

-This demonstrates three approaches to processing the results of tasks in the order in which the tasks complete rather than the order in which the tasks were created.
+This demonstrates three approaches to processing the results of tokio tasks in the order in which the tasks complete rather than the order in which the tasks were created.